curvefi/curve-contract/contracts/pools/README.md

     "coins": [
         {
             // required fields
-            "decimals": 18,               // number of decimal places for the underlying coin "tethered": false,            // does the token contract return `None` on a successful transfer/approve?
+            "decimals": 18,               // number of decimal places for the underlying coin - omit if no underlying "wrapped_decimals": 18,       // decimal places for the wrapped coin - omit if no wrapping "tethered": false,            // does the token contract return `None` on a successful transfer/approve?
-            "wrapped": true,              // is wrapping used for this coin?
-            "wrapped_decimals": 18,       // decimal places for the wrapped coin - can be omitted if wrapped == false
             // optional fields
             "name": "",                   // underlying coin name
             "withdrawal_fee": 0,          // fee applied when converting wrapped to underlying, expressed in bps "underlying_address": "0x00", // underlying coin mainnet deployment address, used in forked tests "wrapped_address": "0x00"     // wrapped coin mainnet deployment address },
-    ]
+    ],
+    // optional settings used in unit tests
+    "testing": {
+        "initial_amount": 100             // amount of each coin to be added as initial liquidity }
 }
 ```